sapekshpareek/Airbnb/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [Stormborn Software](https://bit.ly/sapekshp).

 ## Acknowledgements